Battle of Bussaco: Aftermath

 The French suffered 522 dead, 3,612 wounded, and 364 captured.
-The Allied losses numbered 200 dead, 1,001 wounded, and 51 missing.
+The allied losses numbered 200 dead, 1,001 wounded, and 51 missing.
 The British and Portuguese each lost exactly 626 men.

-Masséna now realised the size of Wellington's forces and the strength of his defensive position, so that afternoon ordered troops to move off to the right on a hazardous but skilful move to outflank the position, reaching another road to the north just ahead of a Portuguese Corps that had been sent there to defend it.
+Masséna now realised the size of Wellington's forces and the strength of his defensive position, so that afternoon he had sent cavalry patrols to reconnoitre both ends of the Bussaco ridge, looking for a way round the position.
+The French army withdrew towards Mortagoa, with fires lit in the woods to offer some camouflage to the troops' departure.
+Massena issued orders on the evening of 28 September which sent his army along the Sardaõ road via Boialvo, outflanking Wellington’s position to the north of the Bussaco ridge, and opening up the main road from Oporto to Coimbra.

 Wellington, after spending the night in the convent, and finding his position turned, resumed the leisurely retreat of his army towards the, still being constructed, Lines of Torres Vedras.
 He reached these in good order by 10 October.

-Continuing to advance, Masséna had left his sick and wounded troops at Coimbra, where a few days later, they fell into the hands of the Portuguese.
+Continuing to advance, Masséna left his sick and wounded troops at Coimbra, where a few days later, they fell into the hands of the Portuguese.

 This was the first major battle of the Peninsular War in which units of the reconstituted Portuguese Army fought, where the Portuguese troops played a prominent part and the victory served as a great morale boost to the inexperienced troops.

-The Third Portuguese campaign proceeded with the probing of the Lines in the Battle of Sobral on 14 October.
+The Third Portuguese campaign proceeded with the probing of the Lines of Torres Vedras in the Battle of Sobral on 14 October.
 Masséna found them too strong to attack and withdrew into winter quarters.
 Deprived of food for his men and harried by Anglo-Portuguese hit-and-run tactics, he lost a further 25,000 men captured or dead from starvation or sickness before he retreated into Spain early in 1811.
 This finally freed Portugal from French occupation except for the fortress of Almeida, near the frontier.
 During the retreat, several actions were fought, including the Battle of Sabugal.